zulip/zulip/api_docs/incoming-webhooks-walkthrough.md

 setup it would have done, and check the result yourself.

-Here, `subscribe_to_stream` is a test helper that uses `TEST_USER_EMAIL` and `STREAM_NAME` (attributes from the base class) to register the user to receive messages in the given stream.
-If the stream doesn't exist, it creates it.
+Here, `subscribe_to_stream` is a test helper that uses `TEST_USER_EMAIL` and `CHANNEL_NAME` (attributes from the base class) to register the user to receive messages in the given channel.
+If the channel doesn't exist, it creates it.

 `client_post`, another helper, performs the HTTP POST that calls the incoming webhook.
 As long as `self.url` is correct, you don't need to construct the webhook